 The conditions in this manual take effect in respect of a public transport service only if the service is specified in column 1 of the Schedule below and take effect in respect of that service from and including the date of effect specified in column 2 of the Schedule opposite that service.
-For the purposes of that schedule, 'Publication Date' means the date on which the conditions in this manual are published in the Government Gazette.

-Additional public transport services and dates of effect may be added to the Schedule by amendments made by conditions determined under section 220D(1) of the Transport Act 1983 and published in the Government Gazette.
+Additional public transport services and dates of effect may be added to the Schedule by amendments made by conditions determined under section 220D(1) of the Transport (Compliance and Miscellaneous) Act 1983 and published in the Government Gazette.